 - Whether the cancer has spread to other areas of the body (metastasised).

 Finding out the stage of the cancer helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
-See separate leaflet called Staging and Grading Cancer for more details.
+See the separate leaflet called Stages of Cancer for more details.

 What are the treatments for kidney cancer (renal cell cancer)?